eu-digital-identity-wallet/eu-digital-identity-wallet.github.io/devhub/docs/Reference Implementation/Demos/Travel Scenario.md

 ## User Journey

-1. **User is preparing for a trip with the help of her EUDI Wallet.**
+1. **User is preparing for a trip with the help of her EUDI Wallet**
 	1. User issues the necessary identification documents, i.e. Digital Identity, Mobile Driving License and Photo-ID
 	2. User navigates to the issuance service and follows the process to complete the issuance of the needed documents
 	3. Identification documents are successfully issued to the EUDI Wallet